 Who are the figures depicted in "Umbrellas"?

-What influence did "Umbrellas" have on later artists?
+How did "Umbrellas" influence later artists?

-Where can "Umbrellas" be viewed today?
+Where can I view "Umbrellas" today?